 Nevertheless, things do go wrong.
 We believe that our customers have a right of complaint if a reasonable level and quality of service is not provided.
 All complaints will be dealt with in a fair and sympathetic manner.
 The Institute is committed to providing an excellent education and high quality services.

 Scope of this Procedure

 This procedure is to guide to members of the public through our complaints process.
-Staff and Students of the Institute should use other policies and procedures available to them if they wish to make a complaint.
+Staff and Students (Student Grievances) of the University should use other policies and procedures available to them if they wish to make a complaint.

 We value complaints and use information from them to help us improve our services.